RafalJachimczyk/emma-insights/README.md

 E2E tests are documenting the behaviour of the api, but in short what happens is :
 - We generate and insert some users and merchants and store them in DB
-- We use the Transactions API to insert transactions
+- We use the Transactions API to insert transactions (DB triggers add Insights entries)
 - We make requests to Insights API to see if the insights are correct and what we expect